Search Permit Records

 Why Permits Matter in the Coachella Valley

-Skipping a required permit is not just a code violation.
-It creates real financial problems down the line.
-Unpermitted work has to be disclosed when you sell the home.
-Buyers, title companies, and lenders catch it during inspection or title review, and it either kills the deal or forces you to retroactively permit and inspect the work, which sometimes means opening up finished walls to prove what was done.
-Homeowner's insurance can also deny claims tied to unpermitted work if the damage is directly related to the unpermitted scope.
+Unpermitted work has to be disclosed when you sell, and because permit history is public record, buyers, title companies, and lenders routinely catch it during inspection or title review.
+That can kill the deal or force you to retroactively permit and inspect the work, sometimes opening finished walls to prove what was done.

-In the Coachella Valley, this comes up most often with water heater replacements, HVAC changeouts, and electrical panel upgrades done by contractors who offer to skip the permit to save time or money.
-The permit itself rarely costs much.
-The problem is when you skip it and later need to sell, refinance, or file a claim.
+In the Coachella Valley, this comes up most with water heater replacements, HVAC changeouts, and electrical panel upgrades.
+Some contractors offer to do these off the books to save time or money.

 The right contractor pulls the permit, schedules the inspections, and hands you the final sign-off at the end of the job.
 That is the standard.
-If a contractor suggests skipping it, ask them to explain why in writing.

 Truly Tough Contractors: We Handle the Permits

-We operate eleven trade divisions across the valley, covering solar, roofing, HVAC, plumbing, electrical, pools, concrete, fencing, flooring, painting, and drywall.
-If you are starting a project and want to know whether a permit is required, which department to contact, or how the process works in your city, call us before you do anything else.
-We can answer those questions quickly and help you avoid the mistakes that create problems at the worst time.
+If you have run a search above and want help making sense of it, or you are starting a project and need to know whether a permit is required and which department to contact, call us before you do anything else.
+We can answer those questions fast and help you avoid the mistakes that surface at the worst possible time.

 Frequently Asked Questions